jimi008/fictitious-travel-booking/README.md

 # fictitious-travel-booking
-Leverage popular tools and methodologies to make updating, testing, and releasing the app a breeze
+Leverage DevOps popular tools and methodologies to make updating, testing, and releasing the app a breeze